hsuanchih/Scribbles/iOS-OSX/Combine Subscribers-Assign-Sink.md

 }

 extension Subscribers {

-    public final class Assign<Root, Input>: Subscriber, Cancellable {
+    // Subscribers.Assign is a cancellable subscriber that never fails public final class Assign<Root, Input>: Subscriber, Cancellable {
         public typealias Failure = Never

+        // This subscriber holds the destination object and keypath of its destination property
-        public private(set) var object: Root?
+        // to which the subscriber should write to whenever it receives a value public private(set) var object: Root?
         public let keyPath: ReferenceWritableKeyPath<Root, Input>

+        // The subscriber's subscription status is initially in the awaiting state
-        private var status = SubscriptionStatus.awaitingSubscription
+        // Note that SubscriptionStatus holds the subscription for the subscriber private var status = SubscriptionStatus.awaitingSubscription

+        // The subscriber's initializer requires the object & property keypath of the destination
+        // object be designated
         public init(object: Root, keyPath: ReferenceWritableKeyPath<Root, Input>) {
             self.object = object
             self.keyPath = keyPath
         }

+        // The subscriber receives a subscription
+        // 1.
+If the subscriber is currently subscribed or the subscriber has been cancelled:
+        //    the received subscription will be cancelled
+        // 2.
+If the subscriber is awaiting a subscription:
+        //    the received subscription is accepted, and the subscriber makes a request for
+        //    unlimited demand to the subscription
         public func receive(subscription: Subscription) {
             switch status {
             case .subscribed, .terminal: